Donna Erf • June 14, 2022

 1. Confirm the income:

-• You should look for a tenant with a monthly income that is at least three times the monthly rent.
+• You should look for a good tenant with a monthly income that is at least three times the monthly rent.

 • Request a copy of their pay stubs.